Primary School Enrichment Activities

 At SKIPS we believe that sports and the arts play just as big a part of school life as academic studies.
 There is significant evidence to demonstrate that activities pursued outside of normal school hours have a profound and positive impact upon the development and well-being of children.

-Perhaps one of the biggest advantages is that, depending on the type of after-school activity, they can foster creativity - an important factor in a child's education.
+Perhaps one of the biggest advantages is that, depending on the type of activity, they can foster creativity - an important factor in a child's education.
 For many students, recreational activities play a significant role in developing worthwhile hobbies and later on, potential career options.

-CCLs take place within the school day and are used to enhance learning and experiences for students that the National Curriculum does not include.
+CCLs take place every Friday within the school day and are used to enhance learning and experiences for students that the National Curriculum does not include.
 Staff offer these activities based on their own passions, expertise and specialisms.
-The CCLs change from term to term but some of the CCLs offered in the past included: Yoga, Scottish Dancing, Basketball and French.
+The CCLs change from term to term but some of the CCLs offered in the past have included: Yoga, Scottish Dancing, Basketball and French.
 The structure of CCLs is planned so that students are assigned by staff to one sporting CCL and one artistic CCL to take part in each week.

 The CCL programme in SKIPS is built around the principles of expose, experience and explore.
 We aim to expose children to a variety of activities, some of which they may not otherwise explore in their school or home life.
 This widens their experience and encourages them to try new things.
 There have been many talents and passions discovered during SKIPS CCL sessions.